Susan Bordo

-Susan Bordo is an American philosopher work in contemporary cultural studies, with a particular focus on feminist theory.
-Her scholarship examines the intersection of culture and the body, addressing topics such as eating disorders, including anorexia nervosa and bulimia nervosa, plastic surgery, ideals of beauty, racism and the body, masculinity, and sexual harassment.
+Susan Bordo (born 1947) is an American philosopher.
+Her work focuses on contemporary cultural studies, with a particular focus on feminist theory.
+Her scholarship focuses on the intersection of culture and the body, including topics such as eating disorders (including anorexia nervosa and bulimia nervosa), plastic surgery, ideals of beauty, racism, masculinity, and sexual harassment.

 Overview

-Bordo's work contributes to feminist, cultural, and gender studies, focusing on the connections between consumer culture and the construction of gendered bodies.
+Bordo's work contributes to feminist, cultural, and gender studies.
+Her scholarship focuses on the connections between consumer culture and the construction of gendered bodies.
 Her 1993 book Unbearable Weight: Feminism, Western Culture, and the Body examined how popular culture shapes perceptions of the female body.
 It also discusses conditions like hysteria, agoraphobia, anorexia nervosa, and bulimia as "complex crystallizations of culture."

 Bordo's 1999 book The Male Body: A New Look at Men in Public and Private examined cultural and personal perspectives on the male body from a woman's perspective.

 Education and career

 Bordo was raised in Newark, New Jersey and graduated from Weequahic High School in 1964.
 She received her Ph.D. from Stony Brook University in 1982.
 Bordo is the Otis A. Singletary Chair in the Humanities at the University of Kentucky, where she teaches English and women's studies.